splunk/public-o11y-docs/get-started/tutorials/collector-configuration-tutorial-k8s/collector-config-tutorial-start.rst

 - Minikube creates a local Kubernetes cluster.
 - Podman runs containers in Kubernetes.
 - Helm helps configure Kubernetes.

+The following steps assume that you're using macOS as the host operating system.

 .. note:: You don't need Podman if you already have a container runtime installed, such as Docker.